Oliver B. Garver Jr.: Early life and education

 Garver was born in Los Angeles on July 19, 1925.
 He studied at the University of California, Los Angeles and graduated with a Bachelor of Science in 1945.
 He then served in the United States Navy Reserve between 1945 and 1946.
 He also earned a Master of Business Administration from Harvard University in 1948, and worked as a cost accounting manager for Lockheed Corporation until 1959.
 He then studied for thee priesthood at the Episcopal Theological School in Cambridge, Massachusetts, and earned a Bachelor of Sacred Theology in 1962.
 He was also awarded a Doctor of Divinity from the Church Divinity School of the Pacific in 1987.

 Ordained Ministry

 Garver was ordained deacon in 1962 and priest in 1963.
 He served as assistant of St Alban's Church in Los Angeles and part time college chaplain at UCLA from 1962 to 1965, and then at the Church of the Epiphany in Los Angeles between 1966 and 1972.
 In 1973 he became canon to the ordinary in the Diocese of Los Angeles and retained the post until 1985.

 Bishop

 In 1985 Garver was elected Suffragan Bishop of Los Angeles during a special convention of the Diocese of Los Angeles.
-He was then consecrated on May 25, 1985, at the Pauley Pavilion by Presiding Bishop John Allin.
+He was then consecrated on May 25, 1985, at the Pauley Pavilion with Presiding Bishop John Allin as chief consecrator.
 He retired on June 30, 1990, to serve as chaplain of Harvard School in Studio City, Los Angeles.